Poster Cincinnati String Quartet perform at a wedding.

 Five great string quartets to accompany a wedding

 String quartets bring vitality, warmth and intimacy to any wedding ceremony.
 Able to accommodate most wedding venues and armed with a wealth of classical repertoire, they provide not only versatility, but beauty and elegance to the occasion.
 With so much music available, however, it can be daunting to know where to begin.
-Below are a few highlights that go beyond the standard wedding fare and can help jump-start the process.
+Here are a few highlights that go beyond the standard wedding fare and can help jump-start the process.

-Tchaikovsky String Quartet No. 1 in D, i.
-Moderato e semplice
+Tchaikovsky: String Quartet No. 1

 Planning the music for the beginning of any ceremony can be tricky.
 You want something lyrical and expressive yet with enough spark to keep the momentum going as family and friends reunite and eagerly await the celebration.
-Tchaikovsky's String Quartet in D, aptly nicknamed "The Accordion" for the pulsing breathlessness of this first movement, starts with a quiet energy that slowly builds into a joyous explosion of musical fireworks.
-It's a combination of beautiful melodies, lush harmonies, and just the right amount of fire.
+Peter Tchaikovsky's String Quartet No. 1, aptly nicknamed The Accordion for the pulsing breathlessness of this first movement, starts with a quiet energy that slowly builds into a joyous explosion of musical fireworks.
+It's a combination of beautiful melodies, lush harmonies and just the right amount of fire.

-… the Prelude from the third suite is stately, dignified and equally as beautiful; an elegant accompaniment as grandparents, parents and distinguished guests process for the ceremony.
+… the Prelude from the Third Suite is stately, dignified and equally as beautiful; an elegant accompaniment as grandparents, parents and distinguished guests process for the ceremony.

-Borodin String Quartet No. 2 in D, i.
-Allegro
+Borodin: String Quartet No. 2

-Weddings are a celebration of two becoming one, and this piece by Alexander Borodin is a gorgeous representation of that same ideal.
+Weddings are a celebration of two becoming one, and the first movement of this piece by Alexander Borodin is a gorgeous representation of that same ideal.
 The piece consists primarily of violin and cello in graceful dialogue — yet culminates with the two united as one in the celebratory closing theme.
 Whether as a stand-alone piece or in an accompanying role, this piece is sure to captivate all in attendance.

 Love the music?